jonom/silverstripe-betternavigator/README.md

 composer require jonom/silverstripe-betternavigator
 ```

+## Upgrading

+* **6.0:** the namespace for this module's templates and configuration was changed in v6 to include a `JonoM` prefix.
+You may need to update your template directory structure and/or app configuration accordingly.

 ## How to use

 The navigator is auto-injected into your template, and no code changes are needed.